Iota113/ip/docs/README.md

 <a name="list"></a>
 ### list
-Displays all current tasks in your list, including their status, type, and recurring status.
+Displays all current active tasks and recurring tasks in your list.
 * **Format:** `list`

 <a name="todo"></a>